 Business applications of descriptive and inferential statistics, measurement of relationships, and statistical process management.
-Prerequisites: Grade of "C" or better in GBS220 or MAT172.
+Includes the use of spreadsheet software for business statistical analysis.
+Prerequisites: Grade of "C" or better in GBS220.

 Business Communication

 Internal and external business communications, including verbal and nonverbal techniques.
 Prerequisites: ENG101 or ENG107 with grade of "C" or better, or permission or department/division.